-Founded in 1965 as an independent student lobby to advocate for student self-determination – the ability to shape one’s own education.
+The Student Committee on Undergraduate Education was founded in 1965 as an independent student lobby to advocate for student self-determination – the ability to shape one’s own education.
 Over the course of fifty years, SCUE’s suggestions and proposals have initiated and guided some of the most significant projects in Penn’s history:

-Penn Course Review
+- Penn Course Review

-Improved Academic Advising
+- Improved Academic Advising

-College House System
+- College House System

-Roadmap to Research – a comprehensive guide to undergraduate research at Penn
+- Roadmap to Research – a comprehensive guide to undergraduate research at Penn

-2015 White Paper – every 5 years SCUE publishes a comprehensive review of undergraduate education.
+- 2015 White Paper – every 5 years SCUE publishes a comprehensive review of undergraduate education.
 If you have suggestions or comments about what we should include in our upcoming White Paper, please drop us a line here.

-SCUE’s membership consists of approximately 35 to 40 undergraduates from all four schools who are selected by a six-member Steering Committee.
-The Steering Committee is elected by a full Committee vote each January.
+SCUE’s membership consists of approximately 20 to 30 undergraduates from all four schools who are selected by a six-member Steering Committee.
+The Steering Committee is elected by a full Committee vote each December.